17 December 2021

 Guernsey Registered Funds

-The Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended (the “POI Law”) grants the Guernsey Financial Services Commission (the “GFSC”) the ability to develop different classes of registered funds and determine the rules applicable to such classes.
+The Protection of Investors (Bailiwick of Guernsey) Law, 2020 (the “POI Law”) grants the Guernsey Financial Services Commission (the “GFSC”) the ability to develop different t classes of registered funds and determine the rules applicable to such classes.

 Classes of registered funds

-There are currently three classes of registered fund:
+There are currently two classes of registered fund:

 The registration process